The Push for Rainbow Talent in Global Mobility – Part 3

 3 – Enhance Team Collaboration

 It has been proven that women generally have better collaboration abilities.
 This heightened sense of collaboration is partly due to women’s better ability to read non-verbal cues.
-A better partnership will allow improvement in many fields, among which many team processes.
-Researchers have observed that groups with more women tend to respect speaking turns better and are better at leveraging each team member’s knowledge and competencies.
+A better partnership will allow improvement in many fields, including team processes.
+Researchers have observed that groups with more women respect speaking turns out better and are better at leveraging each team member’s knowledge and competencies.

 4 – Gain Better Control Over Costs